Dead End (1937 film): Plot

-In the slums of New York, on the East River just below the Queensboro Bridge, wealthy people live in opulent and luxurious apartments because of the picturesque views of the river, while the destitute and poor live nearby in crowded, cockroach-infested tenements.
+In the slums of New York City, on the East River just below the Queensboro Bridge, wealthy people live in opulent and luxurious apartments because of the picturesque views of the river, while the destitute and poor live nearby in crowded, cockroach-infested tenements.

 At the end of the street is a dock on the East River; to the left are the luxury apartments, and to the right are the slums.
 The Dead End Kids, led by Tommy Gordon, are a gang of street urchins who are already well on the path to a life of petty crime.
 Members of the gang besides Tommy include Dippy, Angel, Spit, T.B., and Milty, the new kid on the block in search of friends.
 Spit is a bit malicious with a cruel streak, and initially bullies the newcomer and takes his pocket change.
 However, Tommy eventually lets Milty join the gang, and he turns out to be both a loyal and generous friend.